 Since you’re reading this I’m going to assume that you have access to food, water and shelter.
-I write this because when people worry they tend to imagine and exaggerate how painful it will be to lose.
-That their whole world will burn in flames.
-We picture the worst possible scenario while losing sight of reality.
+I say this because people are living with a lot of worry.
+People who worry tend to imagine and exaggerate how painful it is to lose something.
+A job, a house a relationship.
+That imagine that their whole world will burn in flames.
+Worry makes us lose sight of reality.

 Worrying is just as bad as a poor diet.
 It will strip years off your life while not allowing you to enjoy the present moment.
 Psychologist Gabor Matte says addictions are a way to escape stress.
 Addictions being anything you can’t stop that takes from you instead of giving.
 This is where you see the workaholic that works his whole life in worry never taking time to enjoy the things that matter most.